About the Luce Program

 Luce Scholars gain new perspectives and cultural insights on their host countries through immersive living and working experiences in Asia.
 A professional placement is individually arranged for each Scholar on the basis of his or her professional interest, background, and qualifications.

 Placements can be made in the following countries or regions: Cambodia, China, Hong Kong, India, Indonesia, Japan, Laos, Malaysia, Mongolia, Myanmar, Nepal, Philippines, Singapore, South Korea, Taiwan, Thailand, and Vietnam.

 The “Luce year” begins in late June with orientation in New York and San Francisco.
 Luce Scholars engage in intensive language study in Asia in July and August.
 Placements begin in September, and conclude with a wrap-up meeting in July of the following year.

 For more information, visit the Luce website here.

 The program provides stipends, language training, and individualized professional placement in Asia for 15-18 Luce Scholars each year, and welcomes applications from college seniors, graduate students, and young professionals in a variety of fields who have had limited exposure to Asia.

 The program is unique among American-Asian exchanges in that it is intended for young leaders who have had limited experience of Asia and who might not otherwise have an opportunity in the normal course of their careers to come to know Asia.
-Those who already have significant experience in Asia or Asian studies are not eligible for the Luce Scholars Program.
+Those who already have significant experience in Asia or have majored in Asian studies are not eligible for the Luce Scholars Program.